foundersandcoders/our-site-v3/src/pages/marketing/requirements/website.md

 ### Technical criteria

-To demonstrate your learning your site **must** include at least one example of each of the following:
+To demonstrate your learning your site **must** use all of these:

 - [ ] Semantic HTML5 elements
 - [ ] CSS grid or flexbox layout (or both)
-- [ ] DOM event listeners for user interaction (e.g. click, keydown etc)
+- [ ] DOM event listeners for user interaction (e.g. click, keydown)
 - [ ] DOM updates in response to user interaction (e.g. showing/hiding an element, changing text or styles)

 #### Examples